Mutation of cluster-tilting objects and potentials: Introduction

 The organisation of the paper is as follows.
 In section 1 we collect some known results on the different kinds of mutation and on cluster-tilted algebras.
 In section 2 we prove that cluster-tilted algebras are determined by their quiver.
-The connection between cluster-tilting mutation and mutation of quivers with potential is given in sections 3,4 and 5.
+The connection between tilting and cluster-tilting mutation and mutation of quivers with potential is given in sections 3, 4 and 5.
 In section 6 we show that a class of 2-CY-tilted algebras associated with reduced expressions of elements of the Coxeter groups are given by QP's, which are rigid in the sense of \cite{dwz}.
 The result on nearly Morita equivalence is given in section 7.

-The results in this paper have been presented at conferences in Oxford and Oberwolfach \cite{reiten-o, i3}, That cluster-tilted algebras and some of the 2-CY-tilted algebras associated with elements in Coxeter groups are Jacobian is proved independently in \cite{k3} using completely different methods (see also \cite{amiot}).
-We have been informed by Zelevinsky that the result on nearly Morita equivalence is independently proved in \cite{dwz2}.
+The results in this paper have been presented at conferences in Oxford and Oberwolfach \cite{reiten-o, i3}.
+That cluster-tilted algebras and some of the 2-CY-tilted algebras associated with elements in Coxeter groups are Jacobian is proved independently in \cite{k3} using completely different methods (see also \cite{amiot}).
+The result on nearly Morita equivalence is independently proved in \cite{dwz2}.
 Our result (A) on 3-CY algebras is related to results of Vit\'oria \cite{v} and Keller-Yang \cite{ky}.

 {\bf Conventions } All modules are left modules, and a composition $ab$ of morphisms (respectively, arrows) $a$ and $b$ means first $a$ and then $b$.
 We denote by $s(a)$ the start vertex of an arrow or path $a$ and $e(a)$ denotes the end vertex.
 For an algebra $\Lambda$ we denote by $\mod\Lambda$ the category of finitely generated $\Lambda$-modules, and by $\fl\Lambda$ the category of finite length $\Lambda$-modules.
 We denote by $J_\Lambda$ the Jacobson radical of an algebra $\Lambda$, and by $J_{\C}$ the Jacobson radical of an additive category $\C$.
 For an object $T$ in an additive category $\C$ we denote by $Q_T$ the quiver of $\End_{\C}(T)$.